 Units in the course may include assessment hurdle requirements.

-The Master of Planning (Professional) has interim professional accreditation from the Planning Institute of Australia (PIA).
+The Master of Planning (Professional) has professional accreditation from the Planning Institute of Australia (PIA).

 Equivalent Full-Time Student Load (EFTSL)